 MSU University Health and Wellbeing participates in the NCHA survey through our membership with ACHA.The NCHA was first conducted at MSU in 2000 and has been repeated every two years since.The most recent survey was conducted in 2024.

-The survey is managed by the Office for Survey Research (OSR), through the MSU Institute for Public Policy and Social Research (IPPSR), including sampling, respondence contacts, follow-ups, incentives, data weighting, and analysis.
+The survey is managed by the Office for Survey Research (OSR), through the MSU Institute for Public Policy and Social Research (IPPSR), including sampling, respondents contacts, follow-ups, incentives, data weighting, and analysis.

 According to the most recent data available from 2023, more than 500 institutions participated in the NCHA survey.
 These include colleges, universities, and other post-secondary institutions across the United States.